About Us

 Living Heritage

-The Pink Dolphin is part of our living heritage.
+The Chinese White Dolphin is part of our living heritage.
 Historical records of its presence in Hong Kong and nearby waters date back over 600 years, first sighted by explorer Peter Mundy.

-Protecting pink dolphins means preserving a living link to our shared maritime heritage and ensuring that this extraordinary species continues to grace our waters for centuries to come.
+Protecting Chinese White Dolphins means preserving a living link to our shared maritime heritage and ensuring that this extraordinary species continues to grace our waters for centuries to come.

 Our Commitment to Global Goals

-We adhere to the 30×30 Marine Protection Target under the Kunming–Montréal Global Biodiversity Framework, established under the United Nations Convention on Biological Diversity (CBD), which aims to protect at least 30% of the world's oceans by 2030.
+We adhere to the 30x30 Marine Protection Target under the Kunming-Montreal Global Biodiversity Framework, which aims to protect at least 30% of the world's oceans by 2030.

-Our goal is to encourage more regions to join in achieving this critical global target for ocean conservation and biodiversity protection, ensuring the survival of pink dolphins and countless other marine species.
+Our goal is to encourage more regions to join in achieving this critical global target for ocean conservation and biodiversity protection.